 Selling your Rolex or luxury watch?

+Has our list of the top most expensive Rolex watches inspired you to update your watch collection?
 At WP Diamonds, we offer a fast and safe way to sell your luxury watches in as little as 24 hours.
 Simply fill out our online form to receive a price quote or call our luxury watch experts on 646 758 0270.
-We also offer an upgrade program which is perfect for those who want to update their watch collection.
-By trading-in your used luxury watch you can receive up to 20% or more in the form of store credit with one of our many partners.

-Our secure and professional service has earned us an A+ rating with the BBB.
+Our secure and professional service has earned us an A+ BBB rating.
 Your items will always be insured, trackable, and opened on camera.
 As the leading online luxury watch buyer we have hundreds of reviews from satisfied customers, making WP Diamonds the best place to sell your luxury watches.